 Therefore, Social Security disability provides insurance not only against the disability of those who have paid Social Security taxes, but also their widows and widowers.
 In order to be eligible for SSD survivors’ benefits, you need to meet certain criteria.

-Our attorneys can help you determine whether you are eligible for widow or widower benefits under the SSD system.
+Our attorneys can help you determine whether you are eligible for social security for widows or widower benefits under the SSD system.
 We can also explore your eligibility for various other federal disability benefit programs.

 We understand how confusing the Social Security system can be.
 We will take the stress off your shoulders and do whatever it takes to obtain the benefits you deserve.
-At The Law Offices of Kenneth Hiller, PLLC, we guide clients in Buffalo New York in all aspects of the Social Security disability application process.
+At The Law Offices of Kenneth Hiller, PLLC, we guide clients in all aspects of the Social Security disability application process.
 Contact us for a free consultation with an experienced disability benefits lawyer.